AzerSD/AzerSD/README.md

    - 🌱 I’m presently learning C.

-   - 👯 I’m looking to collaborate on challenging projects as a junior C++ developer.
+   - 👯 I’m looking to collaborate on challenging projects as a junior C developer.

    - 🤔 I’m searching for any oportunity that helps me grow into a better computer programmer.